 - Organic mulch: While mulch efficiently reduces weeds, organic mulch forms can also provide ideal environments for pests to live, nest, and breed.
-When you spread organic mulch too close to your house, it creates secret pathways for mice to enter.
+Spreading organic mulch too close to your house creates secret pathways for mice to enter.

 - Wood mulch: Wood mulch is a haven for a variety of rodents.

-- Straw or fluffy mulch: Avoid applying fluffy or straw mulch in the garden since it provides nesting sites for insects.
+- Straw or fluffy mulch: Avoid applying fluffy or straw mulch in the garden since it provides insect nesting sites.

 Does mulch attract roaches?

-Mulch improves the appearance of your yard while also protecting the soil from erosion and weeds.
+Mulch improves your yard’s appearance while protecting the soil from erosion and weeds.
 It also provides additional nutrients to your plants as well as winter insulation.
 On the other hand, roaches take advantage of this by making their nests in mulch, infesting your yard, and ultimately taking over your home.